open-telemetry/opentelemetry-specification/specification/baggage/api.md

 Specification, § 3.2.1.1](https://www.w3.org/TR/baggage/#baggage-string)
 which allows duplicate entries for a given name.

-Baggage **names** are any valid UTF-8 strings.
+Baggage **names** are any valid UTF-8 strings and cannot be empty.
 Language API SHOULD NOT restrict which strings are used as baggage **names**.
 However, the specific `Propagator`s that are used to transmit baggage entries across component boundaries may impose their own restrictions on baggage names.